atingupta2005/Mastering-ELK-EFK-Nov-25/day-3-4/06-Hands-On-with-Kibana/README.md

 #### Why is the "Pattern" (Wildcard `*`) so important?

-Your `README.md` file shows you load data into time-based indices:
+You load data into time-based indices:
 * `access-logs-2020-01`
 * `access-logs-2020-02`
 * `access-logs-2020-03`